ADA-research/Sparkle/Examples/selection.md

 sparkle wait
 ```

-Now we can construct a portfolio selector, using the previously computed features and the results of running the solvers.
+Now we can construct a portfolio selector, using the previously computed features and the objective value results of running the solvers.
+We can specify an objective to select on with the `--objective` flag, but if we do not, Sparkle will default to the first objective specified in the Settings file.
 The `--selector-timeout` argument determines for how many seconds we will train our selector for.
 We can set the flag `--solver-ablation` for actual marginal contribution computation later.

 ```bash
 sparkle construct portfolio selector --selector-timeout 1000 --solver-ablation